sasha-adelser/ACC-A-Color-Calculator-/README.md

 ## 🚀 How to run it

 ### Option 1: Download the Ready-to-Run App
-1. Go to the [Releases](https://github.com/sasha-adelser/ACC-A-Color-Calculator-/releases) page.
+1. Go to the [Releases](https://github.com/sasha-adelser/ACC-A-Color-Calculator-/releases/tag/v.1) page.
-2. Download the latest `ACC.zip` file.
+2. Download the latest `ReleaseACC-v.1.zip` file.
 3. Unzip it and double-click `ACC.exe` to run.

 ### Option 2: Build from Source